nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 >
 > `Code blocks` are used to denote commands in the command line, user input, output from Patient Manager and file names.
 >
-> 💡 The light bulb denotes tips and tricks for using Patient Manager.
+> :bulb: The light bulb denotes tips and tricks for using Patient Manager.
 >
 > ℹ️ The information symbol highlights useful information to take note of.
 >